 \subsection{Risky assets and portfolio dynamics}

-We consider a financial market represented by a probability space $(\Omega,\mathcal F,\mathbb P)$ endowed with a $d-$dimensional Brownian motion denoted by $W$ and a finite horizon $T>0$.
+We consider a financial market represented by a probability space $(\Omega,\mathcal F,\mathbb P)$ endowed with a $d$-dimensional Brownian motion denoted by $W$ and a finite horizon $T>0$.
 We denote by $\mathbb F:=(\mathcal F_t)_{t\in[0, T]}$ the natural filtration of this Brownian motion.
-This market consists in $m$ risky assets with vector price $S_t$ at time $t$ with no risk-free rate.
-The risky assets have the followed the dynamic:
+This market consists of $m$ risky assets with vector price $S_t$ at time $t$ with no risk-free rate.
+The risky assets have the following dynamics: